spapas/spapas.github.io/content/django-cbv-tutorial.rst

 Re-using view functionality
 ---------------------------

-We have come now to a crucial point in this introduction, so please stick with me.
+We have come now to a crucial point in this chapter, so please stick with me.
 Let's say that you have *more than one* class based views that contain a header attribute.
 You want to include the default header functionality on all of them so that if any view instantiated from these class based views doesn't define a header